Hell Opened to Christians: Impact

 Hell Opened to Christians proved to be a popular and influential work.
 It went through numerous editions in Italian and was translated into Latin, French, German, Spanish, Portuguese, Greek, Dutch, and English.
 Copies of the work have been held in numerous libraries, such as the National Library of Ireland and the University of Notre Dame.
 By the late 19th century, Hell Opened to Christians was still well-known, enough to be cited in English language debates about the nature of Hell.
 For instance, it was referred to disapprovingly by Frederic William Farrar in his "Eternal Hope" sermons and by St. George Jackson Mivart in his article "Happiness in Hell" in The Nineteenth Century.
 In his 1905 book Recollections, William O'Brien described the effect that woodcut illustrations in an edition of Hell Opened to Christians had on him as a youth.

 Perhaps the most modern legacy of Hell Opened to Christians is its influence on the Irish author James Joyce.
 Pinamonti's work is generally held to be the main source of a sermon given by a character in Joyce's 1916 novel A Portrait of the Artist as a Young Man.
 In Chapter III of Joyce's book, protagonist Stephen Dedalus attends a retreat given at his school, Belvedere College, by Fr.
 Arnall, a Jesuit priest.
 The topic of the retreat is the Four Last Things: death, judgement, Hell, and Heaven.
-During the retreat, Fr.
-Arnall gives two sermons on Hell, the first on the pain of the senses and the second on the pain of loss.
+During the retreat, Arnall gives two sermons on Hell, the first on the pain of the senses and the second on the pain of loss.
 After hearing these sermons, Stephen Dedalus has a conversion of heart, makes confession, and receives the Eucharist, resolving to amend his life.
 However, Stephen's new piety is short-lived, as he eventually rejects the Church as one of the "nets flung at [the soul] to hold it back from flight."

-Hell Opened to Christians was first proposed as the source for Fr.
-Arnall's two sermons by James R. Thrace of Northwestern University in a February 1960 article in the journal Modern Philology.
+Hell Opened to Christians was first proposed as the source for Arnall's two sermons by James R. Thrace of Northwestern University in a February 1960 article in the journal Modern Philology.
 This was followed in November 1960 by an article in the journal Modern Language Notes by Elizabeth F. Boyd of Douglass College, who independently arrived at much the same conclusion.
 Both articles analyzed Joyce's text and found major similarities with Pinamonti's text in language and structure.
-Both authors therefore concluded that Joyce used Hell Opened to Christians as an important model when composing Fr.
-Arnall's sermons, adapting it for use in his novel.
+Both authors therefore concluded that Joyce used Hell Opened to Christians as an important model when composing Arnall's sermons, adapting it for use in his novel.
 This conclusion was extended by James Doherty of the Latin School of Indianapolis, who in a November 1963 article in Modern Philology presented an argument about which edition of Hell Opened to Christians might have been used by Joyce.
 That Hell Opened to Christians was used by Joyce is now generally accepted by Joyce scholars.